Yes, emulsion paint does go off. But how do you know it’s gone off and what’s the best way to extend its shelf life?

 Generally, paint separates a little whilst not being used.
 So, try stirring the emulsion; if it mixes well and stays together for 15 minutes, the emulsion should be fine.
 In contrast, an emulsion paint that’s gone off won’t mix well, and if it does, it quickly separates again.

-If you’re still unsure what to look for, take a look at this YouTube video by Painting and Decorating for a visual guide.
+If you’re still unsure what to look for, please watch the video below for a visual guide.

 The Best Way to Store Emulsion Paint